nehamehar/javascript/README.md

 # JS-learning
 <br>
-This repository contains Java Script notes including HTML, CSS.
-I made during my JS course learning journey .
+A collection of JavaScript, HTML, and CSS notes from my learning journey.
+Includes key concepts, code snippets, and best practices.